Amr-Reda/neighborhood-map/README.md

  3. Change to root directory.
  4. Install dependencies: `npm install`.
  5. Start the app: `npm start`(will open the browser on http://localhost:3000).
+    **notice :** the service worker will only cache the app when production mode running.

  ## Requirments

  should be internet connection to load Google Map API and information about the places from wikipedia Api.

+ ## Production Mode

+ to run the app in production mode open command window at the root directory ,then type `npm run build`

  ## Wikipedia API